MayaFlux Technical Documentation

 Core Architectural Foundations

-MayaFlux is built on five interconnected paradigms:
+MayaFlux is built on five interconnected paradigms that apply equally to audio and graphics:

 1. Nodes: Unit-by-Unit Transformation Precision